Installing a New Roof – How To Guide – Metal & Asphalt Shingles – Roof Installation Process:

 To cap the roof you need a set of ridge cap shingles.
 Lay the first shingle on the left side of the roof so it’s overhanging the edge slightly and nail it down on the right side of the shingle to lock it in place.
 Lay another piece down so it’s overlapping that right edge and covering the nail, and nail it in the same way.
 Continue this trend until you cover the ridge entirely.
 Put tar or roofing cement over the exposed nail on the end to finish your installation.

-Sealing Vents and Pipes
+Other: Sealing Roof Vents and Pipes

 Throughout the installation of the roofing, there will be pipes and vents that need to be sealed.
 These are usually sealed with a special rubber boot that simply slips over the protrusion.
 In order to protect these vulnerable sections of the roof, protective rubber boots are slipped over top of the pipes and installed underneath the higher row of roofing when installing around shingles.
 When installing on metal roofing, you seal under the flashing using a roofing cement and then fasten the flashing right over top of the metal roofing using rubber washer roofing screws just as you did with the roofing itself.